-The Clip View is used is the main part of the of the Movie Clip editor.
-Almost all motion tracking tools are concentrated in the Movie Clip Editor.
+The Clip View is the main part of the Movie Clip editor; almost all motion tracking tools are concentrated within the Clip View.

 It should be mentioned that the camera solver consists of three quite separate steps:

 Solving camera, scene orientation, and scene reconstruction.

 Defines how markers are displayed in the editor.
 Settings can be found in the Clip Display pop-over.

 Can be used to disable displaying of rectangles which correspond to pattern areas of tracks.
 In some cases it helps to make the clip view cleaner to check how good tracking is.

 Can be used to disable displaying of rectangles which correspond to search areas of tracks.
 In some cases it helps to make the clip view cleaner to check how good tracking is.
 Only search areas for selected tracks will be displayed.